adrische/git-tutorial/README.md

 ### Merging branches

-`git merge source destination` for example `git merge currentbranch main` will merge your current branch to the main branch
+`git merge sourcebranch destinationbranch` will merge two branches.
+For example `git merge currentbranch main` will merge your current branch to the main branch

-There are different merge types in Git, see [here](https://lukemerrett.com/different-merge-types-in-git/).
+There are different merge types in Git, see https://lukemerrett.com/different-merge-types-in-git/.
 For example, adding this line in an extra branch, but not making any changes in the main branch before merging will create a "fast forward merge".
+(For some reason, the command `git diff fast-forward-merge-test main` only worked in the main branch, not in the fast-forward-merge-test branch where the commit was made.)

+### Tiny merge conflict example